tanaykulkarni27/Competitive-programming/README.md

 <h1><a href="https://github.com/tanaykulkarni27/Python-Coding/blob/master/training.py">Training.py</a></h1>
 <p>
 As the football coach at your local school, you have been tasked with picking a team of exactly P students to represent your school.
 There are N<br>
 students for you to pick from.
-The i-th student has a skill rating Si, which is a positive integer indicating how skilled they are.<br>
+The i-th student has a skill rating S<sub>i</sub>, which is a positive integer indicating how skilled they are.<br>
 You have decided that a team is fair if it has exactly P students on it and they all have the same skill rating.
 That way, everyone plays as a team.<br>
 Initially, it might not be possible to pick a fair team, so you will give some of the students one-on-one coaching.
 It takes one hour of coaching to<br>
 increase the skill rating of any student by 1.